 If your child is a keen gamer – board games that is – The Ludoquist is the perfect place to while away a couple of hours.
 This cafe/bar has hundreds of games for guests to help themselves to, making it the perfect pitstop during a visit to Croydon.
 Besides board games, you can have great food & drink there, as well.

-A great way to keep children of all ages happy, this fun trampoline park features dress up ‘jumping adventures’ for under 5s and a school of trampolining and Bear Grylls obstacle course for older kids.
+Oxygen Freejumping is great way to keep children of all ages happy, this fun trampoline park features dress up ‘jumping adventures’ for under 5s and a school of trampolining and Bear Grylls obstacle course for older kids.
+The park has 150 interconnected trampolines, which is more than enough.
 Prices range from £6 for toddlers to £12.60 for freejumping (note, accompanying parents pay the same price as their child).
 The site also has a cafe where families can replace those jumping calories!

 On fairweather days, you really are spoilt for choice when it comes to things to do with the kid in Croydon.
 We take a look at some of the best landmarks in Croydon: